-This might perhaps be more suitable for cabin camping, but not really practical to take along on a hiking, backpacking, or bike touring trip.
+A camping stove that doubles as a fire charger might be more suitable for cabin camping, but not really practical to take along on a hiking, backpacking, or bike touring trip.

 Extend Battery Life Of Phone While Camping

 If you are spending a prolonged period of time camping, then it might make sense to conserve as much power in your phone as you can.
-Here's some ideas of doing that when going camping.
+Here's some ideas of extending a phone's battery life when going camping.

 Switch the phone off

 It might seem blindingly obvious, but we get so used to have a phone permanently turned on, that we forget it's got an off button!
 If you are not using the cell phone when camping, then switch it off, especially at night.

 Change the brightness level of screen display according to need

 In order to save power, another simple tip is to reduce the amount of power used by the display.
 You can reduce screen brightness by using Auto Brightness , or a light sensor app.
 This feature reduces the screen brightness of mobile phones according to ambient light level, so that you don't need it as high when in a dark tent!

 Disconnect from the Wi Fi and Bluetooth